bacalhau-project/bacalhau/plugins/executors/README.md

 # Executor plugins

-Executors are responsible for running code in Bacalhau, and this directory is the home of the builtin Bacalhau plugins for Docker and WebAssembly jobs.
+Executors are responsible for running jobs in Bacalhau, and this directory is the home of the builtin Bacalhau plugins for Docker and WebAssembly jobs.

 ## WIP: Building plugins